-Canada and Malaysia have a long history of close and friendly bilateral relations that encompass a full range of political, economic, trade, social, and cultural relations.
+Canada and Malaysia will continue to seek new opportunities to expand on our long history of close and friendly bilateral relations, reinforced by an increasingly sophisticated range of political, economic, trade, and social cooperation.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .